Admissions Procedures

 - Students are required to be ‘in residence’ (i.e. complete at least one course) at CUWAA during the semester of graduation.
 It is recommended that students meet with their academic advisor or program director prior to the final semester to review their degree evaluation and make plans for completion of all remaining program requirements.

-- Specific program policies related to maximum transfer credits, currency of coursework, or minimum grade requirements will be listed in the program’s section of the catalog or in the department’s handbook.
+- Specific program policies related to maximum transfer credits, currency of coursework, or minimum grade requirements are listed in each program section of the catalog or in the department’s handbook.

 In case of special extenuating circumstances, the Academic Office may approve exceptions to this policy.